-Administration of standardized tests, including the American College Testing program (ACT), and the Arkansas Assessment of General Education (AAGE), is coordinated through the Coordinator of Student Services.
-The College Lebvel Examination Program (CLEP) and the Pre-Professional Skills Test (PPST) are administered throught the Counseling Center on the Beebe campus.
-Registration information and test schedules can be obtained in the Student Services office.
+Administration of standardized tests, including the American College Testing program (ACT), and the Arkansas Assessment of General Education (AAGE), is coordinated through the Counselor's Office.
+The College Level Examination Program (CLEP) and the Pre-Professional Skills Test (PPST) are administered through the Counseling Center on the Beebe campus.
+Registration information and test schedules can be obtained in Counselor's Office.

-Learning Resources Center
+Learning Center

-The Learning Resource Center (LRC) provides free tutoring services to any Arkansas State University-Beebe/Newport student who wants help.
-Full-time staff members, as well as student tutors and computer programs, are available to provide assistance. may use the Learning Resource Center's word processing programs to prepare papers.
+The Learning Center (LRC) provides free tutoring services to any Arkansas State University-Newport student who wants help.
+Full-time staff members, as well as tutors and computer programs, are available to provide assistance.
+Students may use the Learning Center's word processing programs to prepare papers.

 Appointments are not necessary, but computers are available on a first come, first served basis.
-The Learning Resource Center hours are posted each semester, and some evening hours are available during the fall and spring semesters.
+The Learning Center hours are posted each semester, and some evening hours are available during the fall and spring semesters.